SAP-archive/teched2020-IIS360/exercises/ex6/README.md

 ## Exercise 6.2 Adding a Reference Facet Annotation

-The different sections of the object pages content area are defined by so called **reference facet** annotations.\
+The different sections of the Object Pages content area are defined by so called **reference facet** annotations.\
 You can group several reference facets in so called **collection facet** annotations.\
 You will now add the field group **#Admin** you just created by referring to in a new reference facet inside the  collection facet **IncidentOverviewFacet**.